 Typically, your ideal recovery can look something like this:

 Following the insertion of a dental crown, the recovery period is usually a few days.
 Patients may suffer mild inflammation, sensitivity, and discomfort following the procedure, which should resolve within a week or two.
 Warm salt water rinses a few times a day are recommended to minimize gum swelling.
-Over-the-counter drugs should be sufficient to address any discomfort difficulties.
-Patients should return to the FRESHDental, your affordable dental crowns service, if they are still experiencing discomfort, soreness, or difficulty biting after the recovery period to ensure the crown does not require any changes.
+Over-the-counter drugs should be sufficient to address any discomfort and difficulties.
+Patients should return to the FRESHDental, your affordable dental crowns service if they are still experiencing discomfort, soreness, or difficulty biting after the recovery period to ensure the crown does not require any changes.